Quick Details

 Day 2: Monday– Meet guide for transfer to Gardiner and afternoon exploring Mammoth Hot Springs

 Breakfast on your own.
 (We recommend you eat early or wait until lunch with the group around 11:30 a.m.).
 Your Naturalist Guide will pick you up at 10 a.m. for a leisurely transfer to Gardiner, MT, with a stop for lunch at the popular Old Saloon in Emigrant, MT.
 After lunch you will continue to Gardiner where you will then head into the park for an afternoon exploring the magnificent Mammoth Hot Springs terraces.
-You’ll check into your lodging around 4:30 to 5 pm.
+You’ll check into your lodging (Absaroka Lodge or similar) around 4:30 to 5 pm.
 Day 2 will include a private, catered dinner with your guide as you get to know each other and learn more about what’s to come in the following days.

 Days 3 & 4: Tuesday & Wednesday – Wolf & Wildlife Watching on the Northern Range